Synthux-Academy/spotykach-firmware/README.md

 # Changelog

+### v0.0.30alpha2
+- basic SD card saving/loading
+- fixed clock restart after switching external -> internal
+- fixed gate in so the gate out of the other deck is recognized
+- limited max pitch in drift mode to 24 (performance trade-off)

 ### v0.0.30alpha
 - once the buffer is full, the deck goes to the overdub mode.
 - v/oct in slice mode is applied on trigger.